nguyensongvo2652001/Project-Hub/README.md

+## NAME

-**NAME**: ProjectHub
+ProjectHub

+## DESCRIPTION

-**DESCRIPTION**: A fullstack project that allows you to manage projects, tasks, members, changes and metrics.
+A fullstack project that allows you to manage projects, tasks, members, changes and metrics.

 ## Screenshots

-Below are some screenshots that I took from this project
+Below are some screenshots that I took from this project (you can check more in the media folder)
 ![Grafana for monitoring](/media/grafana_screenshot.jpg)
 ![Project hub personal stat page 1](/media/projectHub_personal_stat.jpg)
 ![Project hub personal stat page 2](/media/projectHub_personal_stat_2.jpg)